Primary Navigation Mobile

 It’s cruel to simply label the Porsche Taycan Sport Turismo as an estate-shaped electric car, because it’s so much more than that.
 You get the same sharp driving experience and impeccable build quality as the standard Porsche Taycan, but there’s also enough space in the back to take your old washing machine down to the tip.
 It also has a reasonable maximum range and rapid charging speeds, so you can use it every day.

 If the Sport Turismo looks a little familiar, that’s because it’s a lower-riding and sportier version of the Taycan Cross Turismo.
-However, unlike that model (which is four-wheel drive only), you can have the full range of batteries and electric motors in the Sport Turismo.
-That means everything from the reasonably tame 408hp single motor rear-wheel drive base model, all the way up to the range-topping 762hp Turbo S.
+However, unlike that model (which is four-wheel drive only), you can have a broader range of batteries and electric motors in the Sport Turismo.
+That means everything from the reasonably tame 408hp single motor rear-wheel drive base model, all the way up to the 952hp Turbo S.

 There’s 446 litres of luggage space in the Taycan Sport Turismo – a practical loadspace for a supercar.